 The AXI Ethernet Subsystem can be upgraded from an older version to the latest version.
-When the AXI Ethernet Subsystem is upgraded, there are a few ports renamed and a few parameters added.
-Table B-1 summarizes updated ports and any action to be taken.
+When the AXI Ethernet Subsystem is upgraded, there are a few ports renamed and a few parameters added The following sections summarize updated ports and any action to be taken.
 Parameters are automatically taken care of.